cloudflare/cloudflare-docs/content/stream/uploading-videos/creator-id.md

 ---
 pcx-content-type: how to
-title: Add a Creator ID
+title: Manage creators
 ---

-# Add a Creator ID
+# Associate videos with creators

 You can set the creator field with an internal user ID at the time a tokenized upload URL is requested.
-When the video is uploaded, the creator property is automatically set to the internal user ID which can be used for analytics data or for searching for videos by a specific creator.
+When the video is uploaded, the creator property is automatically set to the internal user ID which can be used for analytics data or when searching for videos by a specific creator.

 For basic uploads, you will need to add the Creator ID after you upload the video.